How Addiction Changes Forms

 Today I know different.
 Whatever avenue my spiritual bankruptcy aims at is the same area I can point the program (or outside professional help) to overcome and further improve the quality of my life.
 If it can be done with drugs, why not anything else.
 The approaches may be different, but the motto is the same.
 Chuck C. a very well know alcoholic gave us the slogan in his book “A New Pair of Glasses.”
 Uncover.
 Discover.
 Discard.
 Coping with this is an important part of recovery.

-In another article on The Fix, many tell their stories on how their addictions switched.
+In another article, many tell their stories on how their addictions switched.
 It’s easy for us to fall into the trap of ‘healthy addictions.’
 The bottom line is that moderation is the only way we can control these.
 According to Dr. Lance Dodes, assistant clinical professor of psychiatry at Harvard Medical School, and author of Breaking Addiction states, “…it depends on the motivations behind the behavior.
 “If you were to buy a candy bar because you decided you deserve a reward today, that’s not an addiction,” he explains.
 “If you have to have a candy bar because it’s solving an internal problem where you feel intolerably helpless, that’s a compulsive behavior.”

 In other words: if you feel out of control, you probably are.
 We can easily end up acting out impulsively and not realize that it’s our addiction cropping up in different ways.